lukaszliniewicz/Pandrator/README.md

 I was able to run all functionalities on a laptop with a Ryzen 5600h and a 3050 laptop GPU (4GB of VRAM).
 It's likely that you will need at least 16GB of RAM, a reasonably modern CPU, and ideally an NVIDIA GPU with 4 GB+ of VRAM for usable performance.
 Consult the requirments of the services listed below.
 #### Silero
 Silero runs on the CPU.
 It should perform well on almost all reasonably modern systems.
+#### VoiceCraft
+You can run voice craft on a cpu, but generation will be very slow.
+To achieve meaningful acceleration with a GPU (Nvidia), you need one with at least 8GB of RAM.

 ### Dependencies
 This project relies on several APIs and services (running locally):

 #### Required
-- [XTTS API Server by daswer123](https://github.com/daswer123/xtts-api-server.git) for Text-to-Speech (TTS) generation using Coqui [XTTSv2](https://huggingface.co/coqui/XTTS-v2) OR [Silero API Server by ouoertheo](https://github.com/ouoertheo/silero-api-server) for TTS generaton using the [Silero models](https://github.com/snakers4/silero-models).
-XTTS uses the GPU (Nvidia), and Silero uses the CPU.
+- [XTTS API Server by daswer123](https://github.com/daswer123/xtts-api-server.git) for Text-to-Speech (TTS) generation using Coqui [XTTSv2](https://huggingface.co/coqui/XTTS-v2) OR [Silero API Server by ouoertheo](https://github.com/ouoertheo/silero-api-server) for TTS generaton using the [Silero models](https://github.com/snakers4/silero-models) OR [VoiceCraft by jasonppy](https://github.com/jasonppy/VoiceCraft).
+XTTS and VoiceCraft use the GPU (Nvidia), and Silero uses the CPU.
 Silero can be run on low-end systems.
 - [FFmpeg](https://github.com/FFmpeg/FFmpeg) for audio encoding.
-- [Sentence Splitter by mediacloud](https://github.com/mediacloud/sentence-splitter) for splitting `.txt ` files into sentences.
-- [num2words by savoirfairelinux](https://github.com/savoirfairelinux/num2words) for converting numbers to words (Silero requirs this).
+- [Sentence Splitter by mediacloud](https://github.com/mediacloud/sentence-splitter) for splitting `.txt ` files into sentences, [customtkinter by TomSchimansky](https://github.com/TomSchimansky/CustomTkinter), [num2words by savoirfairelinux](https://github.com/savoirfairelinux/num2words) for converting numbers to words (Silero requirs this), `pysrt`, `pydub` and others (see `requirments.txt`).

 #### Optional
 - [Text Generation Webui API by oobabooga](https://github.com/oobabooga/text-generation-webui.git) for LLM-based text pre-processing.